Caring for Green Spaces

 Areas improved in 2020 include:

 You may have seen these areas in flower recently.
-As we look to increase the amount of wildflower areas, it is not simply a case of not cutting the grass and the wildflowers then appear.
-Areas need to have the grass collected at the end of the season, problem weeds need to be controlled, additional wildflower seeding or plug planting may also be required.
+As we look to increase the amount of areas, it is not simply a case of not cutting the grass and the flowers then appear.
+Areas need to have the grass collected at the end of the season, problem weeds need to be controlled, additional seeding or plug planting may also be required.
 No two areas are the same and before adopting a change in the mowing regime, it is important to consider what we want to achieve and the impact that it will have on the people who use the area.

 These changes are alongside all of the areas that have previously been created or where maintenance regimes have been altered.
-Popular wildflower sites include the Ikea Island at the A610 in Giltbrook, the areas of bird feeding crops at Brinsley Headstocks and Colliers Wood.
+Popular sites include the Ikea Island at the A610 in Giltbrook, the areas of bird feeding crops at Brinsley Headstocks and Colliers Wood.
 Some green areas are out of our control but even in these areas, we work with land owners to encourage them to adopt a sensitive approach to land management.

 At Colliers Wood and Brinsley Headstocks Local Nature Reserves, a significant proportion of the grassland is now being managed as hay meadow to benefit biodiversity.
 Path edges are cut regularly and grass tracks are mown through the meadows to allow people to enjoy them.
 There are still mown areas of grass to kick a ball, let the dogs run or have a picnic but some areas are being managed in a different way, to benefit wildlife.